GMOD/Apollo/docs/TestScript.md

 13.1.4) Test that you can delete an annotation from the Details menu.

+13.1.5) Check that when selecting a Gene that the GO tab appears.

+13.1.5.1) Check that you can add three GO Annotations for the gene.

+13.1.5.2) Check that you can edit a GO Annotation.

+13.1.5.3) Check that you can delete a GO Annotation.

+13.1.5.4) Check that you can filter GO Annotations by clicking the checkbox at the top.

 13.2) Tracks

 13.2.1) Check the display of evidence available on all tracks by clicking to "check" and "uncheck" from the list of available tracks.